Skip to main content

 The Ripple Effect of Dwell Time Problems

 Dwell time is a longstanding industry problem, and is currently one of the top 10 critical issues facing the trucking industry, according to the American Transportation Research Institute (ATRI).
 As the volume of goods transported via commercial trucks has grown, the dwell time problem has grown over the past five years and continues to inch up toward the top of the critical issues list, where it currently lands at number six in ATRI’s annual survey of transportation industry professionals.
+The issue of dwell time in trucking is a critical concern for operations and supply chain management.

 One of the reasons for its ascent on the critical issues list is the recent hours of service (HOS) legislative changes that limit and define the available hours that a driver has on their clock for a given day, coupled with where they can safely drive.
 With these more stringent regulations it becomes imperative that drivers maximize the hours that they have on their clock and actually drive during that time, as opposed to sitting idle and waiting at a facility.